opendilab/DI-engine-docs/source/13_envs/evogym.rst

 ================================

-- Walker（Reward of 1 is given to the agent for completing its task.
+- Walker（Reward of 1 is given to the agent for completing its task plus a small reward for getting close to it).
 - The robot walks forwards and backwards on relatively flat terrain.

    - Walker + DDPG